Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 _[⬆ Back to Top](#table-of-contents)_

 273.  ### Question273
-Which of the following are NOT metrics of code quality? (choose all that apply)
+Which of the following are NOT metrics of Code Quality? (choose all that apply)

 - [ ] Class coupling
 - [x] Code Coverage